leomccormack/sparta-site/content/docs/help/pro-tools.md

 ## Other

 * **cropac_binaural** - <span style="color:green">fully supported</span> when added as a e.g. "(1st Order Ambisonics/Stereo)" insert on an Ambisonics "Track".
 * **hades_renderer** - <span style="color:YellowGreen">mostly supported</span>.
 However, it depends on the number of microphones in the array.
 Note that 2-4 microphone array recordings (loaded onto a Stereo, LRC, or Quad input channel bus, with stereo output) are safe, since they are not re-ordered by Pro Tools.
-However, higher-channel count microphone arrays require care, in order to make sure Pro Tools does not re-order the channels.
+However, higher-channel count microphone arrays require care, since Pro Tools may re-order the channels, which will need to be accounted for.
 * **HOSIRR** - <span style="color:green">fully supported</span>, since it's more of a standalone application.
 It doesn't process audio, so the bus configuration does not matter.
 * **UltrasonicSuperHearing** - <span style="color:red">not supported</span>.
 There is no suitable channel configuration for this plug-in in Pro Tools.